Chart Color Schemes

 Health performance in Cameron Park is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Cameron Park faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high for common health conditions, particularly among older age cohorts.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with older age cohorts experiencing this to a higher degree.

-Private health cover is very high at approximately 56% of the total population (~6,464 people), compared to 51.9% across Rest of NSW.
-Mental health issues impact 9.9% of residents and asthma impacts 8.9%.
-69.6% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Health outcomes among the working-age population are typical.
-The area has 8.3% of residents aged 65 and over (962 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The rate of private health cover is very high at approximately 56% of the total population (~6,464 people), compared to 51.9% across Regional NSW.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.9% and 8.9% of residents respectively.
+69.6% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Health outcomes among the working-age population are broadly typical.
+The area has 8.4% of residents aged 65 and over (973 people), which is lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health